 - Reviewers must navigate through multiple proposals in a short period of time.
 This means a lot of reading and comprehending on their end.
 If they don’t understand something due to the way the proposal was written, this can risk the chances for passing to the next round of evaluation.

 Do not make the reviewers work harder than they have to.
 Their time is of the essence and the majority of reviewers will make up their minds very quickly.
-So – how can we ensure our proposal will run smoothly by the them?
+So – how can we ensure our proposal will run smoothly by them?
 Read on to learn our top grant writing tips.

 Top grant writing tips